iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.stopcovid___1.1.2/report.md

 > I love the idea that you can be alerted but I think it needs some tweaking.
 When I open it it's red for 3 to 5 seconds then goes green<br> :date: __2020-11-18 16:18:14__

-> What happens if you got a notification.
-How do you reset the app for future notifications<br> :date: __2020-11-18 11:42:47__

-> I'm in Alberta which does not support this app.
-However, what prevents me from saying my province is one of those that do support the app?<br> :date: __2020-11-18 01:41:53__

 #### 3-star reviews